JayOfemi/BlackJack/README.md

 PLEASE READ BELOW BEFORE PLAYING THE GAME OR USING THIS CONTRACT.

-This contract can be tested on any Solidity IDE, but the one I used to create this contract was Remix (https://remix.ethereum.org).
+This contract can be tested on any Solidity IDE, but the one I used to create this contract was Remix: https://remix.ethereum.org.
 Remix Documentation: https://remix.readthedocs.io/en/latest/

-In the "Compler" tab, make sure the Compiler Version matches the contract (0.8.12 or greater), then click "Compile".
+In the "Compiler" tab, make sure the Compiler Version matches the contract (0.8.12 or greater), then click "Compile".

 NOTE: If not deployed on a testnet or mainnet, a local blockchain is needed to generate the random numbers used in this contract.
 Consider using Hardhat to deploy a local blockchain for testing: https://docs.openzeppelin.com/learn/deploying-and-interacting.